 What Is Local Maximum On A Graph

-Nov 13, 2025 · 14 min read
+14 min read

 In the world of mathematics and computer science, a local maximum represents a point on a graph where the value of the function is greater than or equal to the function's value at neighboring points.
-It's a peak, a high point within a specific interval, even if there might be higher peaks elsewhere on the graph.
+In practice, it's a peak, a high point within a specific interval, even if there might be higher peaks elsewhere on the graph.
 Understanding local maxima is crucial in various fields, from optimization problems to data analysis, as it helps identify significant points within a dataset or function.

 Understanding the Concept of Local Maximum